All events are at the Sierra County Fair Barn.

 There are petroglyphs a short drive away.

-Screen for Montana sapphires!
+Screen for Montana sapphires or garnets!
 The sapphire-bearing gravel was mined in the Rock Creek mining district of Granite County, Montana.

 An expert screener (“panner”) will pre-wash your sample – then the fun begins – you search the pile for these precious gems.